JomiThomas777/CodeClauseInternship_ECommerceShoppingCart/README.md

-# ECommerceShoppingCart
+# E Commerce Shopping Cart

 ## Overview

-ECommerceShoppingCart is a Java project built with Object-Oriented Programming principles to simulate an e-commerce shopping cart system.
+E Commerce Shopping Cart is a Java project built with Object-Oriented Programming principles to simulate an e-commerce shopping cart system.
 It provides functionalities for managing products, adding them to the cart, updating quantities, removing items, and calculating the total cost of the items in the cart.

 ## Features